azurenoops/ref-scca-enclave-sentinel-starter/README.md

 ## Deploy Manually with Terraform ##

-You can deploy Azure NoOps Mission Enclave Landing Zone using the Terraform CLI.
+You can deploy Azure NoOps Mission Enclave Sentinel using the Terraform CLI.
 The Terraform CLI will deploy the infrastructure to the Azure subscription you have configured in the Terraform CLI.

-You must have [Owner RBAC permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) to the subscription(s) you deploy Azure NoOps Mission Enclave Landing Zone into.
+You must have [Owner RBAC permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) to the subscription(s) you deploy Azure NoOps Mission Enclave Sentinel into.

-The below scenario is how to get started on the Mission Enclave Landing Zone implementation manually.
+The below scenario is how to get started on the Mission Enclave Sentinel implementation manually.
 This implementation has a detailed README.md that will walk you through the deployment steps.

 Manual Deployment Details:
 | Deployment Methodology | Manual Deployment |